AnthonyGamon/03_javascript1/README.md

 ![screenshot](https://user-images.githubusercontent.com/68041150/94874520-ccb36580-0417-11eb-8a4d-1d2c014225af.jpeg)

 ## Tests
-The user will need to run node index.js
+To test this the user will need to run node index.js in their terminal.

-## Contributing
-Nothing

 ## Questions
 If you have any questions about this repo, open an issue or contact me directly at anthonygamon@icloud.com.